tiyd-rails-2015-01/tiyd-rails-2015-01.github.io/prework/exercises.md

 Please note, though, that he uses a few different development tools in the book than we'll use in the class (he uses Cloud9 for writing code while we'll use Atom; he uses Bitbucket for source code while we'll use Github).
+If possible, use the tools we've asked you to install on the [Mac Setup page](setup.html).
 If this causes confusion, let me know and I'll assist.